 The expenditure must be for the purposes of the business i.e. not for private use.
-Where Purchases are partly for business and partly for private use, only the business proportion can be reclaimed.
-For example, if a business pays for diesel for a car used by a director or employee both for private (which includes travelling to and from home to work) and business use, and the private use is 25% of the total mileage, only 75% of the input tax on the diesel may be reclaimed.
+Where Purchases are partly for business and partly for private use, only the business proportion can be claimed.
+For example, VAT incurred on maintenance and repairs of motor vehicles that are used for both personal and business purposes must be apportioned and only that part which directly relates to the business can be claimed.

-3.1.2 Three Months' Time Limit for claiming Input Tax
+3.1.2 Ninety Days' Time Limit for claiming Input Tax